The Best Ways to Book Qatar Qsuites with Points & Miles

 • Cathay Pacific AsiaMiles: This is a decent option for redeeming Qsuites if you've got Amex points at your disposal – especially for mixed-cabin redemptions with a mix of business class and Qatar Airways First Class.
 But Cathay Pacific passes on some hefty fees of $500 or more on these awards, which makes other options more compelling.

-• Qantas Frequent Flyer: Miles from Australia's flag airline are another option, but it just keeps getting worse.
+• Qantas Frequent Flyer: Miles from Australia’s flag carrier are another option, but it just keeps getting worse.
 Expect to pay 120,000 miles or more each way to fly Qsuites, with some extra taxes and fees, too.

 Bottom Line